Symbian9/qmapshack-doc-wiki/DocFaq.md

 On Routino's homepage there is an online version where fine tuning of all parameters can be tried.
 Once done there one can take over the values into the local `profiles.xml` file.

-## Can I run several QMS instances at the same time?

-As a general rule don't do this.
-QMS saves workspace information in the file `workspace.db`.
-There is only one such file for all QMS instances.
-If this file is used by several QMS instances at the same time then the QMS workspace data behaviour is unpredictable.

 ## User-relevant QMapShack directories (Windows version)